 In the absence of rain or sun, dew could also be a source of fresh water.
 Dew gathers much slower than rainfalls, so you’ll need to use every available material to collect the dew.

 To collect the condensing dew, you can set the following:

 - Cotton Fabric

 - Any Clean Surface

 In most areas, especially dry ones, dew condenses best at night.
-You should spread the surfaces in the early evening to cover the widest possible area and leave them out overnight.
-To get as much water as possible from it, collect the dew before the sun rises so it doesn’t evaporate.
+You should spread the surfaces in the early evening to cover the broadest possible area and leave them out overnight.
+To get as much water as possible from it, collect the dew before the sun rises, so it doesn’t evaporate.

-You can augment the freshwater from rain, dew, or distillation with ice in cold regions.
-When the salty seawater freezes, thaws, and re-freezes over a long period, more salt is removed.
+You can augment the fresh water from rain, dew, or distillation with ice in cold regions.
+More salt is removed when the salty seawater freezes, thaws, and refreezes over a long period.